ripple/xrpldotorg-redocly-migration-poc/docs/concepts/understanding-xrpl/accounts/account-creating.md

 - `Offer` objects, representing the account's outstanding currency-exchange orders in the decentralized exchange
 - `PayChannel` objects, representing asynchronous payment channels to and from the account
 - `Escrow` objects, representing held payments to or from the account that are locked by time or a crypto-condition.
-- `SignerList` objects, representing lists of addresses that can authorize transactions for the account by [multi-signing](multi-signing.html).
+- `SignerList` objects, representing lists of addresses that can authorize transactions for the account by multi-signing.

-For more information on each of these objects, see the [Ledger Format Reference](ledger-data-formats.html).

 ## Address Encoding